hazelcast/hazelcast-cpp-client/manual/src/CPlusClient.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *API that returns pointers may return null pointers for null values.
 You need to check for null values.*

 ## Ringbuffer

-You can use the Hazelcast ringbuffer using the C++ client library.
-You start by obtaining the ringbuffer using the HazelcastClient as usual:
+You can benefit from Hazelcast Ringbuffer using the C++ client library.
+You can start by obtaining the Ringbuffer using the `HazelcastClient` as usual, as shown below:

 ```
 std::auto_ptr<hazelcast::client::Ringbuffer<std::string> > rb = client.getRingbuffer<std::string>("myringbuffer");
 ```

-The ringbuffer interface allows you to add a new item to the ringbuffer or read an entry at a sequence number.
+Ringbuffer interface allows you to add a new item to the Ringbuffer or read an entry at a sequence number.

-You can query the ringbuffer capacity which is configured at the server side.
+You can query the Ringbuffer capacity which is configured at the server side.

-## ReliableTopic
+## Reliable Topic
-You can use Reliabletopic if you do not want miss any messages during failures.

-The reliable topic provides a very similar interface to Topic structure but it has several configuration options.
+You can use Reliable Topic if you do not want to miss any messages during failures.
+Hazelcast Reliable Topic provides a very similar interface to Topic structure but it has several configuration options.

-ReliableTopic implementation depends on the Ringbuffer implementation.
-The data is kept in the Hazelcast cluster Ringbuffer structure.
-These Ringbuffer structures' names start with "_hz_rb_".
+Reliable Topic implementation depends on the Ringbuffer data structure.
+The data is kept in the Hazelcast cluster's Ringbuffer structure.
+These Ringbuffer structures' names start with "\_hz\_rb\_".

-ReliableTopic also supports batch reads from the Ringbuffer, hence you can optimize internal working of the listener using the ReliableTopicConfig::setReadBatchSize method.
+Reliable Topic also supports batch reads from the Ringbuffer.
+You can optimize the internal working of listener using the method `ReliableTopicConfig::setReadBatchSize`.

 ## C++ Client Code Examples